Abrader; pre-1800; Oceania, New Zealand, South Island, The Catlins, Pounawea, Ma...

 AbraderAbout this object

-An abrader from an archaeological site at Pounawea.
-Made from rust brown sandstone, possibly, originally from a local source.
-The tool exhibits evidence of use wear on one face.
+A broken fragment of an abrader from an archaeological site at Pounawea.
+Made from grey quartzose mica schist, possibly originally sourced from Central Otago.
+The tool exhibits evidence of use wear on one face, and secondary flaking on one edge.
 From the Les Lockerbie collection of archaeological material.

 Since the 1920s several archaeologists have taken a keen interest in early archaeological sites which were located at Cannibal Bay, False Island, Manuka Point-Pounawea, Hinahina, King's Rock and Papatowai Point.